Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 More importantly, financial planning software cannot interpret your goals, priorities, and the full context of your financial life.
 Our advisors bring academic training, research experience, and years of advising high-income professionals and business owners to help translate those analyses into clear, actionable recommendations.

-You are not hiring software — you are hiring experienced advisors to help you make better decisions.
+You are not hiring software.
+You are hiring experienced advisors to help you make better decisions.

 After the plan presentation, these clients continue working with us through an ongoing advisory structure that includes scheduled strategy meetings, regular check-ins, and continuous access to our advisory team throughout the year.